lietu/go-pre-commit/README.md

     - id: go-mod-tidy
 ```

 If you want to use [golangci-lint](https://github.com/golangci/golangci-lint#install) you should first follow their installation guide.
-The other tools are automatically `go get`'d if they are not yet installed.
+The other tools are automatically `go install`'d if they are not yet installed.
 If you choose to use `golangci-lint`, you don't need `errcheck`, `go-vet`, and `staticcheck` separately, as they are included by default.

-Also you likely don't want to mix `go-fmt-goimports` with `gofumports` and `gofumpt` as they are just stricter variants of the same tools.
+Also you likely don't want to mix `go-fmt-goimports` with `gofumpt` as it is just a stricter variant of the same tools.

 ## License

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Flietu%2Fgo-pre-commit.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Flietu%2Fgo-pre-commit?ref=badge_large)